Best VPN for School in 2024: Troubling Teacher

 As for data allowance, there’s no limit on the paid plan, but the free plan gets you 500MB.
 That’s not as much as the other free plans listed, but it might be enough if your tasks are light.
 There are ways to increase the allowance, though.
 You can get an extra gigabyte just by tweeting about TunnelBear each month.

-TunnelBear’s full paid plan is affordable, especially if you opt for the annual plan rather than the per-month one.
+TunnelBear’s full paid plan is affordable, and worth considering if you’re in search of the best free VPN to unblock school wifi, especially if you opt for the annual plan rather than the per-month one.
 There’s no refund guarantee, though.
 Refunds are issued on a case-by-case basis, so you’ll have to contact TunnelBear to try and get one.

 How We Chose the Best VPN for School

-Although most VPNs look like they have the same features, each service can be very different.
-Speeds, security strength, server network and so on can vary widely with each VPN, so it’s important to make sure you’re happy with its capabilities before you jump in.
+Although most VPNs that work at school look like they have the same features, each service can be very different.
+Speed, security strength, server network and so on can vary widely with each VPN, so it’s important to make sure you’re happy with its capabilities before you jump in.
 Our criteria list below gives you a guide to what you should look for in a VPN service.

 Being a student can mean you don’t have the funds to pay for a monthly service.
-There are many services that offer a free plan, but make sure the plan covers what you need.
+There are many unblocked VPNs for school that offer a free plan, but make sure the plan covers what you need.
 Also, paid services often have discounts for lengthier subscriptions, but you should still ensure that you can afford it.

 Security is the most important factor for a school VPN.
-That alone won’t help you circumvent a block, but it’s important to make sure you’re protected, especially when you’re connecting to a public network.
-Without protection, you risk being a victim of cybercrime.
+That alone won’t help you circumvent a block, but it’s important to make sure you’re protected, especially when connecting to a public network and the risks involved (read more on the dangers of public WiFi here).
+Without protection, you risk being a victim of cybercrime and its myriad dangers on the web.

 A VPN will also mask what you’re up to, meaning your school will have no clue that you’ve bypassed the blocks.

 A kill switch is an additional feature that strengthens security.
-It’ll cut your connection completely if the VPN fails, meaning none of your sensitive information will be revealed to prying eyes, and your school won’t find out what you’re doing.
+It’ll cut your connection completely if the VPN fails, meaning none of your sensitive information will be revealed to prying eyes of government surveillance, and your school won’t find out what you’re doing.

 Your privacy is just as important, but good security features won’t guarantee it.
 You should make sure that the VPN provider doesn’t keep activity logs.
 That way, there’s no record of your online activities.